julianmclain/algorithms-mixtape/algorithms_mixtape/hash_tables/README.md

   keys evenly across the storage space, so that we don't end up with the case that the majority of the keys are concentrated in a few spaces.]

-### Approach 1: modulo and array / linked list
+### Approach 1: chaining

-This is the simplest and most intuitive implementation.
+This is the simplest and most intuitive solution to hash collisions.

 The modulo operator is a common choice for the hashing function, i.e: